Here's what we'll cover

 Frequently Asked Questions

-Can I take GLP-1 medications while breastfeeding?
+Can I take GLP-1 medications (drugs like Ozempic or Zepbound) while breastfeeding?

-Do GLP-1 medications help with postpartum cravings?
+Do GLP-1 medications (like semaglutide or liraglutide) help with postpartum cravings?

-Will GLP-1 medications affect fertility postpartum?
+Will GLP-1 medications (drugs for weight loss) affect fertility postpartum?

 Conclusion